-For someone with asthma, the airways in the lungs are a problem.
-They're always a little swollen or irritated, but during an asthma flare-up (also called an asthma flare, attack, episode, or exacerbation), the problems worsen.
-Sticky mucus clogs these important tubes.
-And the muscles around the airways tighten up, further narrowing the airway.
-This leaves very little room inside for the air to flow through.
-Think of a straw with walls that are getting thicker and narrower, leaving less and less space inside for air to get through.
+During an asthma flare-up (also called an asthma flare, attack, episode, or exacerbation), the problems worsen.
+Sticky mucus clogs the airways.
+The muscles around them tighten up.
+That narrows the breathing tubes.
+Picture a straw with walls that are getting thicker and narrower, leaving less and less space inside for air to get through.

-A flare-up can cause coughing, chest tightness, wheezing, and trouble breathing.
-A person having a flare-up also might sweat or feel his or her heart beating faster.
-If the flare-up is severe, the person may struggle to breathe even while sitting still.
-He or she may not be able to speak more than few words at a time without pausing for breath.
+If a flare-up is severe, the person may struggle to breathe even while sitting still.
+Someone having a severe flare-up may not be able to speak more than few words without stopping to breathe.

-Exposure to a trigger can lead to an asthma flare-up in several ways.
-It can worsen the swelling in the airways and increase the amount of mucus made there.
-It also can cause the muscles around the airways to tighten, making the airways even narrower.
+Triggers can cause flare-ups because they make the swelling in the airways worse and increase the amount of mucus.
+Triggers also can cause the muscles around the airways to tighten, making the airways even narrower.

-Left untreated, a flare-up can last for several hours or even several days.
-Rescue medications often take care of the symptoms pretty quickly, and most people feel better once the flare-up is over, although it can take several days to completely clear up.
+If a flare-up isn't treated it can last for several hours or even days.
+Quick-relief medicines (inhalers or "puffers") often take care of the symptoms pretty fast.
+Most people feel better after a flare-up is over, though it can take several days to completely clear up.